MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

       [out] EventRegistrationToken* token);
   /// Remove listener for texture error event.
   HRESULT remove_TextureError([in] EventRegistrationToken token);
-  /// Updates d3d Device when it is updated by RenderAdapterLUIDUpdated
+  /// Updates d3d Device when it is updated by RenderAdapterLUIDChanged
   /// event.
   HRESULT UpdateD3DDevice([in] IUnknown* d3dDevice);
 }